C.J. Abrams Player Props: Nationals vs. Cubs

-On Wednesday, C.J.
-Abrams (batting .294 in his past 10 games) and the Washington Nationals play the Chicago Cubs, whose starting pitcher will be Marcus Stroman.
-First pitch is at 7:05 PM ET.
+On Thursday, C.J.
+Abrams (hitting .313 in his past 10 games) and the Washington Nationals play the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
+First pitch is at 1:05 PM ET.

-He reached base in all three of his plate appearances (3-for-3 with an RBI) in his previous game against the Cubs.
+In his previous appearance, he went 1-for-3 with an RBI against the Cubs.

 C.J.
 Abrams Game Info & Props vs. the Cubs